6 Tips to Save Time in Airport Lines

 Direct flights save fuel and reduce carbon emissions that contribute to global warming and its climate change effects.

 6 – Travel and Airport Apps

 Save time by downloading and using the following apps to avoid airport lines:

 - MyTSA – yep, the U.S. government is getting “with it” to provide you TSA security and airport information.

 - Mobile Passport – for entry into the U.S., U.S. citizens and Canadian visitors can get away from the traditional paper form and use the app to submit passport information and declarations information.You can enter this information in advance to reduce time in U.S. Customs.

 - Airline apps – download the airline apps of your choice to stay on top of flight updates or delays, gate changes, etc. so you know you don’t miss a beat.
 These apps are really good at pushing this information to you timely.

 - Airport Apps – get updates on airport gate, airport amenities, security line delays, or flight information that could improve your airport experience.
-Check out these TripSavvy and Travelocity articles on some of the top airport apps available.
-Download and take them for a spin!
+Check out these additional apps to download for your travel ease.